 It was daytime and we were walking down a busy city street.
 Hoards of people hurried by, and all seemed to have black hair.
 I must have stood out pretty seriously, because even at the young age of nine, I was already taller than most of the men, and my red hair flamed in the sunlight.

 How unfamiliar it all was!
 How out of place I felt!
 What a strange experience for such a young girl.
-And then, from across the crowd of hundreds of Orientals, we spotted two young Caucasian men in white shirts and dark jackets.
+And then, from across the crowd of hundreds of Asians, we spotted two young Caucasian men in white shirts and dark jackets.
 My father cupped his hands around his mouth and bellowed as loud as he could, “Elders!”

-I am sure we startled a few locals that stood in the throngs nearby.
+I am sure we startled a few locals that stood nearby.
 I smiled at the lack of inhibition my father demonstrated though we were the visitors on “someone else’s turf.”
 Nevertheless, the two young men turned to us, and with countenances of joy they waved and shouted back across the crowd, “Mem-bers!”

 (We each referred to each others’ apparent affiliation with the Church of Jesus Christ of Latter-day Saints.)

 I think back at how amusing that was to me; how the missionaries knew instantly that we shared the same beliefs.
 How pleased we were to see them, and how joyful they were to see us.